 Fat Tire Bikes

-Fat tire bikes are a subtype of mountain bikes designed for extreme off-road terrain.
+Fat Bikes are a subtype of mountain bikes designed for extreme off-road terrain.
 These bikes have notably wide (“fat”) tires.
 The idea is to allow the rider to roll over obstacles with the least amount of shock.

 Fat tire bikes offer more control and support heavy riders.
 So if you are on a weight loss regimen, fat tire bikes are a very good option to consider.